Byzantine coins (AD 491-1453): An Introduction for Beginners

 Jeweled square cross on steps, with C Φ ΑΛ Δ in its quadrants.
 The "A" in "ΑΛ" (For "Alexius") omits its crossbar so the pair look like an "M".
 The "Δ" is for "Despot" which means emperor.
 The C (a lunate S) and Φ abbreviate "Stavre phylatte", "Cross, protect".

 The Fourth Crusade in 1204.
 The story of the Fourth Crusade is fascinating and sad.
 It was called in order to reconquer Jerusalem from the Moslems for Christians, but the Latin crusaders ran out of funds and detoured to conquer the rich Orthodox Christian Constantinople instead.
 They failed to get anywhere near Jerusalem.
 The crusaders and their descendants held Constantinople (and Thessalonica for a while), but not the rest of the Byzantine empire, from 1204 to 1261.
-They issued coins so much like the contemporary Byzantine coins that they can be hard to distinguish.
+They issued coins so much like the contemporary Byzantine coins that they are hard to distinguish.
 They are called "Latin imitative" coins.
 Meanwhile, Byzantine rulers set themselves up in nearby regions and created what we call "The Empire of Nicaea," "The Empire of Thessalonica," and "The Despotate of Epirus," and each issued its own similar coins.
 It took scholars decades of study to sort out which coins are which.

 Latin rulers of Constantinople, 1204-1261